raisulisrahat/file/README.md

 //
 Yesterday:
-Meeting: AppD Restructure, AppD Weekly Checkpoint FapolicyD has been configured properly.
-Events Service starts even when the FapolicyD is running.
-Reviewed the AppD PreProd and Prod Controller MAP apps
+Meeting:Internal SRE/ AppD Planning & Review
+Fine-tuned Fapolicyd to include additional permissions required by the Events Service and Elasticsearch.
+Reinstalled the Events Service, which is now reporting as HEALTHY.
+The configuration to connect it to the Controller is pending.

 Today:
-Continue working to fix the firewall ports block issue.
+Meeting: AppD Restructure Session
+Noticed that the Firewall and SELinux configurations reset the modifications I made today by the next day.
+Need to review these settings properly and create a ticket to make the Firewall and SELinux changes permanent.
-Continue working to combine JVM health rules with the MAP applications.
-[MAM-384] Reviewing the AppD PreProd and Prod Controller MAP apps.
+Reviewing the AppD PreProd and Prod Controller MAP applications.

 Blockers:
-None
+- None